 Winthrop students can experience the excitement of studying at another college or university for up to one year while paying Winthrop's tuition.
 Exchanges with more than 180 colleges and universities throughout the United States are encouraged during a student's sophomore or junior year.
-Information on the National Student Exchange is available in the International Center, 218 Dinkins Hall, 803-323-2133.
+Information on the National Student Exchange is available in the International Center, 218 Dinkins Hall, 803-323-2133, or online at https://winthrop.abroadoffice.net/aboutnse. html.